 In this post, we discuss everything there is to know about AMRAP workouts.
 If you want to become an AMRAP workout specialist, read on…

 Note: We’ve also included a full-length steel mace AMRAP workout that you can follow along to!

-AMRAP is an acronym for “As Many Rounds (or Reps) As Possible”.
-It is a metabolic, high-intensity workout that typically consists of a few exercises (although it can be just one exercise or many exercises) done in a continuous circuit, with minimal rest (only when you absolutely have to), for an allotted time.
+The definition of the acronym AMRAP is “As Many Rounds (or Reps) As Possible”.
+An AMRAP workout is a metabolic, high-intensity workout that typically consists of a few exercises (although it can be just one exercise or many exercises) done in a continuous circuit, with minimal rest (only when you absolutely have to), for an allotted time.

+AMRAP

 AMRAP Rest Time